Physicist, OPTIMA Nonwovens, Schwäbisch Hall, Germany

 Jean Augé has a background in electronics, computer science and engineering.
 Augé has been working at Airbus for more than 25 years and now works as a Black Belt Lean Six Sigma expert in the avionics computer plant in Toulouse.
 He uses data mining techniques on big data to get the maximum potential from the production line and test benches for increased profitability.
 He uses JMP Pro on a daily basis to overcome challenging objectives.

-JMP European Marketing Manager, SAS, Marlow, United Kingdom
+JMP Director of Pre-Sales Support, SAS, Marlow, United Kingdom

-Ian Cox, PhD, currently works in the JMP division of SAS as the Marketing Manager for Europe.
+Ian Cox, PhD, leads pre-sales support for JMP.
+Previously, he was the JMP Marketing Manager in Europe.
 He has worked for Digital and Motorola, was a Six Sigma Black Belt and also worked with Motorola University.
-Before joining SAS 10 years ago, he worked for BBN Software Solutions Ltd. and consulted with many companies on data analysis, process control and experimental design.
+Before joining SAS, he worked for BBN Software Solutions Ltd. and consulted with many companies on data analysis, process control and experimental design.
 Cox is part of the SPIE organizing committee for process control and referees related papers for the IEEE Transactions on Semiconductor Manufacturing.
 He is the associate editor of Applied Stochastic Models in Business and Industry (Wiley Online) and has been a Visiting Fellow at Cranfield University.
 Cox is a Fellow of the Royal Statistical Society in the UK and a member of its Committee of the Statistical Computing Section.
 He has a PhD in theoretical physics.